ntutic/json_scrapy/docs/topics/downloader-middleware.rst

 methods defined below.

-The main entry point is the ``from_crawler`` class method, which receives a :class:`~scrapy.crawler.Crawler` instance.
-The :class:`~scrapy.crawler.Crawler` object gives you access, for example, to the :ref:`settings <topics-settings>`.
+The main entry point is the ``from_crawler`` class method, which receives a :class:`~jscrapy.crawler.Crawler` instance.
+The :class:`~jscrapy.crawler.Crawler` object gives you access, for example, to the :ref:`settings <topics-settings>`.

-.. module:: scrapy.downloadermiddlewares
+.. module:: jscrapy.downloadermiddlewares

 .. class:: DownloaderMiddleware